Quick answer

 You’ll need these.
 Bookmark them.

-- Virginia Department of Health (VDH): The primary regulatory body for body art in Virginia.
-Visit vdh.virginia.gov for regulations and approved training providers.
+- Virginia Department of Professional and Occupational Regulation (DPOR): The primary regulatory body for tattooing in Virginia.
+Visit dpor.virginia.gov for regulations and licensing information.

 - Virginia State Corporation Commission (SCC): For business registration.
 Visit scc.virginia.gov or call (804) 371-9733.